steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 ---
 layout: post
-title:  "Demystifying a surprising relationship between statistical physics and machine learning"
+title:  "On a surprising relationship between statistical physics and machine learning"
 published: true
 ---